top of page

 Getting Started

-Beginning Grids
+Free Grids

 You need only two things to play:

-1. A 10 x 10 number grid.
-You can download a grid to the left: note that there are beginning, intermediate, and advanced grids.
+1. A 10 x 10 customized number grid.
+Note that there are beginning, intermediate, and advanced grids.
 Beginning grids contain only numbers less than or equal to 50; intermediate, less than or equal to 100; and advanced, less than or equal to 200.
+Every number in a grid is a multiple of one or more of a small set of prime numbers and this set varies among the grids.
+The prime numbers that a grid is based on appear at the top of the grid.

 2. Something to mark selected cells with so that the numbers are still visible.
-I have a collection of translucent, glass markers so that the same grid can be used over and over, but you can also mark on the grids directly using colored pencils or pens or just graphite pencils with different kinds of marks for the two players.
+I have a collection of translucent, glass markers so that the same grid can be used over and over, but you can also mark on the grids directly using colored pencils or pens or maybe graphite pencils with different kinds of marks for the two players.

-Recall: a multiple of a number is the result of multiplying that number by any other number(s) – so 6 is a multiple of 2 since 6 is the result of multiplying 2 times 3 and 70 is a multiple of 5, since 70 is the result of multiplying 5 by 2 and then 7.
-Similarly, a factor of a number is one that evenly divides into it (divides into it without remainder).
-So 2 and 4 are factors of 16 but 5 and 9 are not.
-A prime number is one that has only two factors: one and itself.
-Two, 7, and 11 are prime numbers, but 6 and 8 are not since 8, for example, is evenly divisible by 2 and 4 as well as by one and itself.
+A multiple of a number is the result of multiplying that number by any other number(s) – so 6 is a multiple of 2 since 6 is the result of multiplying 2 times 3 and 70 is a multiple of 5, since 70 is the result of multiplying 5 by 14.

 If a grid is based on the prime numbers 2 and 3, every number in the grid is a multiple of either 2 or 3 or both but no other prime number.
 This grid can contain the numbers 6 ( = 2 x 3) and 12 ( = 2 x 2 x 3) but not 15, since fifteen, besides being a multiple of 3, is also a multiple of 5 (a prime number other than 2 or 3).
-But 15 is allowed on a grid based on the set of prime numbers 2, 3, and 5.
+But 15 shows up on a grid based on the set of prime numbers 2, 3, and 5.

 The set of prime numbers for a grid is written at the top of each one.